-Whenever we talk about impact of art on mankind, more often than not, we are inclined to discuss its aesthetic appeal and how it enriches emotional, inner lives of people.
+Whenever we talk about the impact of art on mankind, more often than not, we are inclined to discuss its aesthetic appeal and how it enriches the emotional, inner lives of people.

 It is said that art imitates life, but I believe in the reverse idea too, that – life also imitates art!
 Therefore, when art reflects hope, positivity, kindness and love, the true might of visual arts comes into play – one that can move mountains.

-Click on the tear-sheet image below to read the full article:
+Click on the tear-sheet image below to read the article:

-Led by humanitarian artist Debasmita Dasgupta, ArtsPositive is a non profit organization with international outreach that uses power of art, particularly illustrations, in order to raise awareness – on pressing issues in the world including hardships of refugees, girl child education, human trafficking and so on – in a large spectrum of society through a range of contemporary campaigns on electronic mediums and beyond.
-Their actions challenge stereotypes and attempt to create climate of sensitivity and positive change in the world.
+Led by humanitarian artist Debasmita Dasgupta, ArtsPositive is a nonprofit organization with an international outreach that uses the power of art, particularly illustrations, in order to raise awareness – on pressing issues in the world including hardships of refugees, girl child education, human trafficking, and so on – in a large spectrum of society through a range of contemporary campaigns on electronic mediums and beyond.
+Their actions challenge stereotypes and attempt to create a climate of sensitivity and positive change in the world.

 I am proud to know the creative voice of ArtsPositive, and the noble movement they are running with it.
 I wish them success in their refreshingly beautiful human welfare endeavors! :)

 “Art, freedom and creativity will change society faster than politics.”